aws/pgactive/md/ddl-replication.md

 DDL changes without worrying about having to manually distribute the DDL change to all nodes and ensure they\'re consistent.

-There is not currently an option to turn off DDL replication and apply DDL manually instead.

 Before doing DDL on [BDR], read [Section 8.1](ddl-replication-advice.md) and [Statement specific DDL replication concerns](ddl-replication-statements.md).